 You have to book your tour ahead of time, but it’s well worth it to view Weisman’s private collection in an astounding 1920s villa (265 N. Carolwood Drive).
 It includes work by modern masters like Giacometti and Rauschenberg, as well as a trove of abstract expressionist works: de Kooning, Rothko and Frankenthaler. . . .
 The pop gods are here too, including Warhol and Lichtenstein.
 This is a museum-worthy collection, on view just for you and yours.

 Don’t be misled by the word “temple.”
-This is just a place to chill (17190 Sunset Blvd).
+Reservations are required to discover this place to chill (17190 Sunset Blvd).
 Waterfalls.
 A lake.
 Fountains.
 Flower beds.
 Walking paths.
 Aren’t you feeling better already?
 Founded by yogi Paramahansa Yogananda in the Pacific Palisades, a quick drive from Beverly Hills, this relaxing spot (a favourite of Elvis Presley) is on your road to wellness.
 “It’s a quiet oasis” to wander around or just sit and meditate says Kisha Franklin, Concierge Manager at Four Seasons Hotel Los Angeles.

 Gorgeous, unending beaches; the freshest food going straight into the finest cuisine; vineyards upon vineyards: Malibu is California dreaming.
 And for guests of